Best USB C Cable of 2021

-Unfortunately, we did start to see some signs of wear and tear after our repeated bend test, with a few stray fibers coming loose from the braided cable sheath.
-The USB-A connector also has some sharper edges and both connectors have a smaller molded boot than other cables, so we don't feel it will be quite as durable over time.
-It might be a good option if you want a longer cable with a faster data transfer rate but otherwise, we preferred other options.
+Unfortunately, we started to see some signs of wear and tear after our repeated bend test, with a few stray fibers coming loose from the braided cable sheath.
+The USB-A connector also has some sharper edges and both connectors have a smaller molded boot than other cables, so we don't think it will be quite as durable over time.
+It might be a good choice if you want a longer cable with a faster data transfer rate but otherwise, we prefer other options.

 Overall, we didn't find the Aioneus cables to be our favorite.
-True, they are some of the least expensive options out there when you look at the price of the individual cable; these are typically sold in a 3-pack.
-They also share some traits, like overmolded strain relief and a braided sheath, with the top cables but this wasn't quite enough to net them one of the top spots.
+These cables are typically sold in packs of three, and they're indeed some of the least expensive options out there when you look at the price of an individual cable.
+They also share some traits with the top cables, such as over-molded strain relief and a braided sheath, but this wasn't enough to net them one of the top spots.

-However, they are listed with a maximum current of 2.4 amps, which will be enough to fast charge many devices but is less than the typical 3 amps or more of the top-tier products.
-The body of the connectors also just feels a little cheap to use and has sharper edges, making them less ergonomic and comfortable to use.
+They are listed with a maximum current of 2.4 amps, which will be enough to fast charge many devices but is less than the typical 3 amps or more of the top-tier products.
+The body of the connectors just feels a little cheap and has sharper edges, making them less ergonomic and comfortable to use.
 They also only have an average data transfer rate, listed as a maximum of 480 Mbps.
-All in all, they aren't bad cables and will get the job done but it isn't that much more to get a top-tier option, especially if you want to charge larger devices or as quickly as possible.
+All in all, they're not bad cables, and they can get the job done.
+However, it isn't much more to get a top-tier option, especially if you want to charge larger devices as quickly as possible.

 Why You Should Trust Us

-After comparing all the top cables around, we bought all the most compelling USB-C cables on the market today to try out for ourselves.
-We compared their charging standards and measured their charging rate using USB multimeters, as well as timed how fast each one can transfer large files.
-We also repeatedly flexed each connector to see if there were signs of any wear and tear, as well as rated and scored how easy it is to keep each cable organized.
+After researching all the top cables, we bought the most compelling USB-C models on the market today to try out for ourselves.
+We compared their charging standards and measured their charging rate using USB multimeters, as well as timed how fast each one could transfer large files.
+We also flexed each connector repeatedly to check for signs of wear and tear, and we rated and scored how easy it is to keep each cable organized.

 Analysis and Test Results

-We divided our comprehensive testing process into four different metrics — durability, charge performance, data transfer, and cable organization — each composed of multiple tests.
-The standout performances in each of these metrics are highlighted in the following sections.
+We divided our comprehensive testing process into four different metrics: durability, charge performance, data transfer, and cable organization.
+Evaluating each involved multiple tests.
+The standout performances in each of these metrics are highlighted in the sections below.

-We placed the most significance on our durability metric, rating and ranking the connector strain relief and the cable sheath, as well as bending each cable over 100 times to see if they sustained any damage.
-Every cable did pass this test, continuing to charge after being repeatedly flexed, but some did show a bit more wear than others.
+We placed the greatest significance on our durability metric, which included rating and ranking the connector strain relief and the cable sheath, as well as bending each cable over 100 times to see if they sustained any damage.
+Every cable passed this test and continued to charge after being repeatedly flexed.
+However, some cables showed a bit more wear than the others.

-The CyvenSmart USB-C cable immediately impressed us in this regard and, in our opinion, is one of the sturdiest cables you can get.
+The CyvenSmart USB-C cable immediately impressed us in this regard and, in our opinion, it's one of the sturdiest cables you can get.
 This cable not only has a braided sheath to protect it from wear and tear, but it also has a larger plastic strain relief and a metal spring to maintain the integrity of the connector even after repeated flexing.
-It also showed no damage and continued to charge after we folded it over 100 times in our connector fatigue test.
-However, the overall diameter of the braided sheath is a bit smaller than some of the other cables
+It showed no damage and continued to charge after we folded it over 100 times in our connector fatigue test.
+The overall diameter of its braided sheath, however, is a bit smaller than some of the other cables.

-A large group of cables — the CyvenSmart, with the Anker Powerline+ USB-C to A, the Anker Powerline+ USB-C to C, the Cabepow, the CHOETECH USB-C to C, the Belkin USB-A to C, the Syncwire USB-C, and the JSAUX USB-C to C — all follow the CyvenSmart USB-C when it comes to durability in our minds.
-These cables — except for the Belkin — all have a braided exterior sheath to protect them and showed no significant signs of wear and tear after our tests.
-The Belkin doesn't have a braided jacket but it is much larger and burlier than typical cables, leading us to believe that it should be just as durable as its braided counterparts.
+A large group of cables — the Anker Powerline+ USB-C to A, the Anker Powerline+ USB-C to C, the Anker Premium Nylon USB-A to C, the Cabepow, the CHOETECH USB-C to C, the Belkin USB-A to C, the Syncwire USB-C, and the JSAUX USB-C to C — all follow the CyvenSmart USB-C when it comes to durability.
+All of these cables, except for the Belkin, have a braided exterior sheath for protection and showed no significant signs of wear after our tests.
+The Belkin doesn't have a braided jacket but it is much larger and burlier than typical cables, leading us to conclude that it should be just as durable as its braided counterparts.

 These cables also have a reinforced plastic barrel at the base of the connector to provide additional strain relief.
-This group of cables all passed our repeated flexing though we could see some definite creases and discoloration on the jacket of the Belkin and a few stray fibers coming loose from the braided jacket on the Cabepow.
+They all passed our repeated flexing test, though we could see some definite creases and discoloration on the jacket of the Belkin and a few stray fibers coming loose from the braided jacket on the Cabepow.

 The RAMPOW seemed to be just a bit less durable in our minds.
 It had a few more fibers coming loose after our bend test and has much smaller molded strain relief boots at the base of both connectors.

 The AmazonBasics USB-C to A, the AmazonBasics USB-C to C, the Apple USB-C, and the Apple USB-C to Lightning all struck us as fairly run-of-the-mill when it comes to durability.
-None of these products have a braided sheath for reinforcement and the molded strain relief is relatively small and less burly than other options.
-They did all pass our repeated bend test but you can feel a permanent crease starting to form after the 100 bends.
+None of these products have a braided sheath for reinforcement, and their molded strain relief is relatively small and less burly than other options.
+They all passed our repeated bend test, but we could feel a permanent crease starting to form after the 100 bends.

-Next, we compared the charging performance of each cable, checking their maximum rated power and if they would successfully charge a Nintendo Switch and a Samsung S8.
-We also checked to see if the S8 would "Fast Charge" when using a QC 3.0 power adapter.
+Next, we compared the charging performance of each cable, checking their maximum rated power and if they could successfully charge a Nintendo Switch and a Samsung S8.
+We also checked to see if the S8 could "Fast Charge" when using a QC 3.0 power adapter.

-The USB-C to C cables are at a bit of an advantage here, as USB-A to C cables don't support Power Delivery and won't be able to charge a device as fast, even if they are rated to higher current.
-However, all of the cables we tested did allow our Samsung S8 — a QC 3.0-compatible device — to "Fast Charge" when we used the appropriate power supply and we didn't have any issues charging our Switch as well.
+The USB-C to C cables are at a bit of an advantage here because USB-A to C cables don't support Power Delivery and won't be able to charge a device as fast, even if they are rated to higher current.
+All of the cables we tested, however, were able to "Fast Charge" our Samsung S8 — a QC 3.0-compatible device — when we used the appropriate power supply and we didn't have any issues charging our Switch as well.

-The CHOETECH is listed with a maximum power rating of 100 watts (20 volts, 5 amps) which should allow it to charge just about every device — including a MacBook — at full speed, provided you are using a power adapter with enough output.
-The Apple USB-C to C and USB-C to Lightning don't give exact power ratings but they are both listed as being fully compatible with Apple's 87 watt USB power adapter and we would expect these cables to all perform the same, though going with the Apple cables will ensure compatibility with Apple devices.
+The CHOETECH is listed with a maximum power rating of 100 watts (20 volts, 5 amps) which should allow it to charge just about any device at full speed, including a MacBook, provided you are using a power adapter with enough output.
+The Apple USB-C to C and USB-C to Lightning don't list exact power ratings, but they're both fully compatible with Apple's 87 watt USB power adapter, and we would expect these cables to all perform the same, though going with the Apple cables will ensure compatibility with Apple devices.

 The JSAUX has a lower listed power rating of only 60 watts (20 volts, 3 amps) and the Anker Powerline+ states that it only has limited charging speeds with larger devices, like a MacBook Pro, dropping both of them in the rankings.
-The AmazonBasics USB-C to C came next, limited to 15 watts (5 volts, 3 amps) according to its specifications.
+The AmazonBasics USB-C to C came next.
+It's limited to 15 watts (5 volts, 3 amps) according to the specifications.

-Most of the other USB-A to C cables say they are rated for up to 3 amps of charging current, though they won't charge as quickly since most devices can't actually request that much power without using the Power Delivery protocol, so you will usually be stuck at a lower charging rate, even if the cable can physically carry that much current.
+Most of the other USB-A to C cables say they are rated for up to 3 amps of charging current, but they likely won't charge that quickly because most devices can't request that much power without using the Power Delivery protocol.
+Therefore, you're usually stuck at a lower charging rate, even if the cable can physically carry more current.

-Next, we rated and compared the data transfer abilities of each cable, awarding scores off their USB standard and associated maximum transfer rates.
+Next, we compared the data transfer abilities of each cable, awarding scores off their USB standard and associated maximum transfer rates.

 The Belkin USB 3.1 cable is the clear winner, theoretically able to achieve file transfer speeds of up to 10 Gbps.

-The Anker Powerline+ USB-C to A, the RAMPOW, the Syncwire, and the CHOETECH all came next, with each of these USB 3.0 cables stating that they can achieve data transfer speeds of up to 5 Gbps — just about 10 times faster than the 480 Mbps of the other USB 2.0 cables.
+The Anker Powerline+ USB-C to A, the RAMPOW, the Syncwire, and the CHOETECH all came next, with each of these USB 3.0 cables stating that they can achieve data transfer speeds of up to 5 Gbps — roughly 10 times faster than the 480 Mbps rate of the other USB 2.0 cables.

 The Anker Powerline+ USB-C to C easily snags the top spot, as it includes a travel case with a velcro strap.
-This is a convenient and easy way to keep your cable organized, especially when traveling.
+This proved to be a convenient and easy way to keep your cable organized, especially when traveling.

-The Anker Powerline+ USB-A to C, the Anker Powerline II 3-in-1, the CHOETECH USB-C to C, and the JSAUX USB-C to C all include a velcro strap that can stay attached to the cable to keep them coiled neatly.
+The Anker Powerline+ USB-A to C, the Anker Premium Nylon USB-A to C, the Anker Powerline II 3-in-1, the CHOETECH USB-C to C, and the JSAUX USB-C to C all include a velcro strap that can stay attached to the cable to keep them coiled neatly.

-The Aioneus Braided Phone Cord came with an elastic strap to help minimize mess but it's very easy to lose so doesn't end up being all that helpful, putting it on par with the rest of the cables that don't come with any organizational aids.
+The Aioneus Braided Phone Cord came with an elastic strap to help minimize mess but it's very easy to lose.
+Thus, it doesn't end up being all that helpful, which places it on par with the rest of the cables that don't include any organizational aids.

-We hope that you have found this a helpful breakdown and analysis of the top USB-C cables currently on the market and that this has been useful in your search for a new charging cable, no matter what your power requirements or budget may be.
+We hope that you have found this to be a helpful breakdown and analysis of the top USB-C cables currently on the market and that it's aided you in your search for a new charging cable, no matter what your power requirements or budget may be.

 — David Wise